cunnane/xloil/docs/source/Introduction.rst

 - .Net API - actually sits on top of COM, the best modern interface but only for .Net languages and speed-limited by COM overheads, still missing some C-API features.
+- Javascript API - supports Office on multiple devices and operating system, but very slow with limited functionality compared to other APIs.

 xlOil tries to give you the C and COM APIs blended in a more friendly fashion and adds: